 In Chesta’s case, death came too soon.
-She unnecessarily died because a medical facility allowed a resident to operate without supervision.
+She died needlessly.
+All because a medical facility allowed a resident to operate without supervision.
 The patient’s family has filed a wrongful death lawsuit against the family.

 Do you believe a loved one’s death was a direct result of medical malpractice?

 Can You Really Sue A Hospital For Wrongful Death?

 Suing a hospital or doctor can be tricky business.
 That’s why it’s important to work with an experienced wrongful death attorney.
 Filing a claim against a hospital or doctor is not only possible but necessary.
 Doing so can help prevent unnecessary injuries to others.

 So when is a hospital liable for wrongful death?